apache/cordova-docs/docs/en/edge/cordova/events/events.volumeupbutton.md

 -------

-If you need to override the default volume up behavior you can register an event listener for the 'volumeupbutton' event.
+If you need to override the default volume up behavior you can register an event listener for the `volumeupbutton` event.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.